About this property

-The district acquired this 14,246-acre property in 1994 with Preservation 2000 funds to protect water resources.
-At the time of purchase, the property had undergone extensive clear-cutting for the timber resources.
+The district acquired this property in 1994 with Preservation 2000 funds to protect water resources.
+Prior to the district’s purchase, the property had undergone extensive clear-cutting for its timber resources.
 The district has focused on planting longleaf pine to restore the area’s native plant community.
 Natural communities include basin swamp, floodplain swamp, basin marsh, baygall, blackwater stream, hydric hammock, mesic flatwoods and scrub.
 Slash pine, cabbage palms and an undergrowth of saw palmetto and gallberry can be found in nearly all of the upland areas.
 Wetland areas contain various hardwoods, cypress, sweetbay, red bay, loblolly bay and wax myrtle thickets.

 Please respect Florida’s wildlife and use caution while visiting district lands.
 These are wild animals.
 For your safety, do not approach or feed any wild animal.
 The mix of natural communities provides excellent habitat for a variety of species, including Florida black bear and gopher tortoise.
 Deer, otters, woodpeckers, songbirds, foxes, raccoons, alligators and a variety of snakes and lizards have been observed.

-- Hiking, horseback riding, seasonal hunting, bicycling, picnicking, wildlife viewing and primitive camping at designated sites
+- Hiking, horseback riding, seasonal hunting, bicycling, picnicking, wildlife viewing and primitive camping at designated sites.